sidestep-labs/AzureKeyVaultExplorer/README.md

 When you run it for the first time, it creates an enterprise application in your tenant.
 Please contact your Azure tenant admin to make sure the application has been consented for use.
-Otherwise you will get an error message:
+Otherwise you will get an error message, see the "[First time installs in Azure Tenant:](https://github.com/sidestep-labs/AzureKeyVaultExplorer/edit/master/README.md#first-time-installs-in-azure-tenant)" section
 <img src="https://github.com/user-attachments/assets/f1d093d6-8e4c-4c70-b917-bc62d030b6b2"/>

 Alternatively, you create an enterprise application with the following permissions, then you can modify the clientId in the `Constants.cs` file to your newly created app that is hosted in your own tenant.